zzzprojects/Eval-SQL.NET/docs2/pages/documentations/convert/convert-todatetime.md

 ## Returns

-The date and time equivalent of the value of `value`, or the date and time equivalent of `MinValue` if `value` is null.
+The date and time that is equivalent to the `value`.

 ## Example